Uncharted: Setting

 The first game, Drake's Fortune, is set off the coast of Panama, in the Amazon rainforest, and an uncharted island off the coast of South America.
 The second game, Among Thieves, was the first in the series to experiment with several locales.
 The game is set in the snow-capped mountain landscapes of the Tibetan Plateau in southernmost China, a museum in Istanbul, the jungles of Borneo, and the urban landscapes of Nepal.
-Subsequent games followed this concept, with Drake's Deception featuring the streets of London and Bogotá, as well as a château in France, a castle in Syria, a city in Yemen, and the sprawling deserts of the Rub' al Khali.
+Subsequent games followed this concept, with Drake's Deception featuring the streets of London and Cartagena, Colombia, as well as a château in France, a castle in Syria, a city in Yemen, and the sprawling deserts of the Rub' al Khali.
 A Thief's End features a Panamanian jail, an estate in Italy, a cathedral in Scotland, several locations in Madagascar, and uncharted islands in the Indian Ocean near Africa to reflect Libertalia.
 Boston and New Orleans are also included, in both the past and present respectively, where the main character resides.

 The prequel game Golden Abyss features a dig site and several other locales set in the forests of Panama, while the standalone expansion The Lost Legacy features locales set in and around the mountain ranges of Western Ghats in India, as well as a small bazaar and a city in Tamil Nadu.

 Many of the featured locations were extensively researched for the series.
 The development team organized field research trips with tour guides and architectural historians, and captured photos and hours of video footage to properly reflect the settings.